freeCodeCamp/guide/src/pages/mathematics/law-of-sines/index.md

     \30/
      \/

-In this problem, everything is defined except for "b," thereforew, we can use the law of sines to find it.
+In this problem, everything is defined except for "b," therefore, we can use the law of sines to find it.
 For this problem, I will refer to the corresponding angle and side as "A" and "a":

 Sin(A)   Sin(B)      Sin(75)   Sin(30)